 You will explore the concept of a supply chain and its management, including both qualitative and quantitative analysis, on this module.
 By the end of the course you should be able to understand key concepts of supply chain management, typical distribution networks, forecasting models, planning and optimisation of inventory policies.

 Better efficiencies in material and energy require the systematic integration of all available process units.
 This module concentrates on systematic ways of assessing beneficial synergies between units, often deploying thermodynamics to set integration targets ahead of design.

 This module examines the fundamentals of energy economics, and will provide you with a sound knowledge base on the UK and world energy situation as well as important, current energy policy issues.

-On this module you’ll look at the economic analysis of international oil and gas markets, examining in detail the behaviour of stakeholders, namely consumers and producers.
-By the end of the course you’ll be able to assess key developments that have affected the oil and gas industry, as well as analyse current energy policies.
+On this module you will look at the economic analysis of international oil and gas markets, examining in detail the behaviour of stakeholders, namely consumers and producers.
+By the end of the course you will be able to assess key developments that have affected the oil and gas industry, as well as analyse current energy policies.

 This module will provide an introduction to SD for students primarily concerned with industrial ecology, and a consolidation and deepening of understanding for students focusing on sustainable development and corporate environmental management.

 Knowledge is the most critical part of any decision-making process, whether it’s design, management or general business.
 By the end of this module you will be able to represent a design process as a space of states, understand the relationship between design artefact, design intent and design rationale as well as build an ontology and apply an agent-based architecture to the solution of a problem.